 Step two: Prepare your application

-You will need to determine the documents to accompany your application form.
+You will need to prepare the documents to accompany your application form.
 This information can be obtained from the embassy or the official government website.
-Typical documents include:
+Typical documents for an ancestral passport include:

 - Your birth certificate